RandomComputerUser/FancyLighting/README.md

 - Made some UI tweaks in the config
 - Updated some config tooltips and labels
 - Fixed a bug causing extra gore to spawn with Smooth Lighting enabled
+- Fixed some potential graphical glitches caused by Fancy Atmosphere
 - Fixed some uncommon graphical glitches